jimhigson/oboe.js-dissertation/markdown/3_Background.md

 for JSON.
 DOM performs a parse as a single evaluation and returns an object model representing the whole of the document.
-Conversely, SAX parsers are probably better considered as enhanced tokenisers, providing a very low-level event driven interface following the Observer pattern that notifies the programmer of each token separately as it is found.
+Conversely, SAX parsers are probably better considered as enhanced tokenisers, providing a very low-level event driven interface that notifies the programmer of each token separately as it is found.
-Working with DOM's level of abstraction the markup syntax is a distant concern whereas for SAX each element's opening and closing is noted so the developer may not put the data's serialisation aside.
+Working with DOM's level of abstraction the markup syntax is a distant concern whereas for SAX each element's opening and closing must be noted so the developer may not put the data's serialisation aside.
 SAX comes with the advantages that it may read a document progressively and has lower memory requirements because it does not store the parsed tree.
-Correspondingly, it it popular for embedded systems running on constrained hardware which need to handle documents larger than the available RAM.
+Correspondingly, it it popular for embedded systems running on constrained hardware and may be used to handle documents larger than the available RAM.

 Suppose we have some JSON representing people and want to extract the